SuavecitoInc/automatic-bxgy-discount-generator/README.md

   - startsAt: date in `YYYY-MM-DD` format
 - excludedByOptions: Variant options to use as filters to exclude variants from discount eligibility
 - excludedByMetafield: A metafield to used as a filter to exclude variants from discount eligibility
-- metafield: Set this metafield for all discount eligible variants
+- metafields: Set these metafields for all discount eligible variants

 > ./config.ts